Sarahsegla/portfolio/README.md

 # Portfolio

 ## User Story
-This will be portfolio of webpages, projects and challenges in the bootcamp.\
+This will be portfolio of webpages, class and personal projects.\
 Page was made using React.\
 Have images and icons.